julielaursen/julielaursen/README.md

 - 🌱 I’m currently learning **UX/UI through Austin Community College**
 - 🤝 I'm an organizer focused on Digital Marketing for <a href="https://devopsdays.org/events/2025-austin/welcome/">DevOpsDays Austin</a>
 - 👭 I'm an Product Owner for <a href="https://www.open-austin.org/">Open Austin</a>.
 I have an MBA and I am PMP and scrum certified.
-- My hobbies are weightlifting, country ballroom dancing, learning foreign languages, cooking, and tabletop games
+- My hobbies are weightlifting 🏋🏼, country ballroom dancing 💃🏼, learning foreign languages 🇩🇪, cooking 🍳, and tabletop games 🎲
+Game Die
+Game Die

+A six-sided die, used in a range of board and turn-based games.
+Common...

 - 📫 How to reach me **julielaursen1@gmail.com**

 <h3 align="left">Connect with me:</h3>